rancher/istio-1.5-migration/README.md

 # istio-1.5-migration

-Allows for helm upgrade migration from Istio 1.4 to Istio 1.5.
+Allows helm to upgrade Istio from 1.4 to 1.5

 Several resources that were created by Istio components in <= 1.4.x were then added to the 1.5 manifests which causes a helm error.
 This removes them so they can be added by the new 1.5 helm charts.